RSCC Policies & Guidelines

 - The official station of an employee shall be designated by the president.

-- Each faculty member will be assigned to one of the college’s campuses/higher education centers as his/her official station for a given semester.
+- Each faculty member will be assigned to one of the college’s campuses/higher education centers as their official station for a given semester.
 This assignment will be reviewed and modified as appropriate each semester upon recommendation of the relevant dean and the Vice President for Student Learning.
 The president or his designee shall have the authority to approve the official station and to grant exceptions to this provision.

 Official Station is to be determined as follows: